HickSouldrow/GUARDSENSE-WEB/README.md

-# GUARDSENSE-WEB 👨‍💻
+# GUARDSENSE-WEB

-**Guardsense-web** is a promotional website of Guardsense's app and monitoring systems.
+**GuardSense-web** is a promotional website of Guardsense's app and monitoring systems.

 Built with **React**, **Vite**, and **TailwindCSS**.